Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 These above two schemas follow the component framework describe in the [Available components](#available-components) section.

-Once the access request is created, the consumer can see the supplied information as well as the provisioned information (if any) by opening the *access request detail* page and navigating to the **Schema** section.
+Once the Application Registration is created, the consumer can see the supplied information as well as the provisioned information (if any) by opening the *Application Registration detail* page and navigating to the **Schema** section.
 "Input from consumer" refers to the accessRequestDefinition schema and "Provisioned data from dataplane" refers to what the provider sent to the consumer.

 ### AccessRequestDefinition sample